35 Amazing Facts About Disney World Only Insiders Know

 You might have thought Disney World was located in the City of Orlando, but it’s actually a part of the Reedy Creek Improvement District, a special taxing district that acts with the same authority and responsibility as a county government.
-Walt Disney helped organize the District himself, so he could leverage more control over the areas surrounding his theme park.
+Disney helped organize the district himself, so he could leverage more control over the areas surrounding his theme park.
 And technically, Reedy Creek is comprised of two cities of its own, the City of Bay Lake and the City of Lake Buena Vista.
-The District has its own contracts for fire, law, and traffic protection, and boasts just a few dozen full-time residents—all of whom work for Disney.
+The district has its own contracts for fire, law, and traffic protection, and boasts just a few dozen full-time residents—all of whom work for Disney.

 Magic Kingdom’s Liberty Oak tree was transported to the park by a 100-ton crane.